-Use Shopping ads to reach new global customers, promote the products that you sell and find better-qualified leads by putting your product images, price and business name in front of people searching globally on Google.
+Use Shopping ads and free product listings to reach new global customers, promote the products that you sell and find better qualified leads.
+Show your product images, details and business name to online shoppers and help people find what they’re looking for.

-Shopping ads offer you several features to help support global advertising, such as automatic currency conversion in case you can’t provide product prices in a foreign currency, and the ability to submit English feeds in 21 countries.
+Shopping ads and free listings offer you several features to help support your global reach, such as automatic currency conversion in case you can’t provide product prices in a foreign currency.
+Learn more about using the right language and currency

-This article explains how to show Shopping ads in countries other than your home country.
+This article explains how to show Shopping ads and free listings in countries different from your home country.

 Before you begin

-- Identify new countries where you'd like to promote your products.
+- Identify new countries where you'd like to list your products.

 1. Create a feed for your new country of sale

-To begin showing your ads in a new country, you’ll need a separate feed.
+To begin listing your products in a new country, you’ll need a separate feed.

 - Use the right language and currency.
-If you want to sell your products in another country, you'll need to make sure that your Shopping ads are showing the language and currency that your audience uses, and that match your landing pages.
+If you want to list your products in another country, ensure that your products are showing the language and currency that your audience uses and that matches your landing pages.
 Learn more about language and currency requirements

 2. Set up tax and delivery settings specific to your new country

 - Follow the correct tax policies for your country of sale.
-Tax for Shopping ads is restricted to two concepts: value-added tax (generally called VAT, IVA, TVA, MWST or GST in different countries) and sales tax.
+Tax for Shopping ads and free listings is restricted to two concepts: value-added tax (generally called VAT, IVA, TVA, MWST or GST in different countries) and sales tax.
 Most countries use VAT, while the US has a sales tax system.
 Bear in mind that each country’s tax regulations and policies differ.
 When you set up specific tax and delivery settings for a new country, ensure that you’re providing correct information for your products.
 Learn more about tax settings

-If a merchant exports to Australia in USD, Australian customers are able to identify the merchant's location by the currency in the ad.
-The merchant must follow US sales tax rules in their product data and on their website.
-The tax attribute should be used in place of the price attribute to submit tax information.
-Since Australian consumers expect taxes to be included in prices, ads show a '+tax' annotation to indicate to users that tax is not included in the price.
+priceattribute to submit tax information.
+Since Australian consumers expect taxes to be included in prices, ads show a “+tax” annotation to indicate to users that tax is not included in the price.

 Different levels of included tax

 - Identify import or export charges.
 These are charges that cover costs charged in direct connection with products crossing a border.
-Often this is referred to as duty, excise or customs, but can also include storage costs, special handling fees or other costs.
-Some countries also charge a luxury tax or product-specific tax for certain imports.
+Often this is referred to as duty, excise or customs, but can also include storage cost, special handling fees or other costs.
+Some countries also charge a luxury tax or product specific tax for certain imports.
 These types of charges don’t fall under the tax category, but are considered an import or export charge.

 To make sure that consumers can connect information that they see on Google with the information that they see on your website, you must clearly label the relevant costs and submit information in your product data accordingly.

 Based on how you operate, you may display import and export charges on your checkout page separately, combine them into a single line item or combine some of them with existing delivery costs.
-The only product attribute that can contain import or export charges is the delivery attribute.
-Never submit import and export charges as part of the tax or price attributes.
+The import or export charges can be combined into the

-3. Follow Shopping ads requirements for your new country of sale
+3. Follow requirements for your new country of sale

 - Follow policy requirements for your new country.
 Check on the requirements for your new country of sale.
 To avoid disapprovals, make sure that your product data complies with policies.
 Learn more about Shopping ads policy, Learn more about Shopping policies and requirements

 - If you want to list your product on Google with Shopping ads, create a Shopping campaign as you normally would, using a new campaign name and your new country of sale.
-You’ll also need to set up your maximum cost-per-click and daily budget, which do not need to match those of your original feed.
+You’ll also need to set up your maximum cost-per-click and average daily budget, which does not need to match that of your original feed.